xiix0/scam/README.md

-You will be reincarnated as a toad; and you will be much happier.
+Good news.
+Ten weeks from Friday will be a pretty good day.